6 Main Highlights of Reepham Food Festival | 25th May 2025

 1. The main recreation of the festival is to visit the stalls and taste food and drinks.
 It’s the most enjoyable way to blend in with the locals and see all the local restaurants.
 You can also buy local food at a reasonable price.

-2. The second important activity is to participate in cooking shows and classes at the fair.
-Master chefs and amateur cooks share recipes for different dishes and tips about cooking.
-You can learn a lot from them.
+2. The second important activity is participating in cooking shows and classes at the fair.
+Master chefs and amateur cooks share recipes for different dishes and tips about cooking, and you can learn a lot from them.

-3. An art exhibition is organized in St Micheal’s Community Hall during this festival.
+3. An art exhibition is organised in St Michael’s Community Hall during this festival.
 Nearly ten artists come along to display their collection of paintings, ceramics, tapestries and other items.
 Visitors can shop from there too.

 Besides all these activities at the Reepham Food Festival, visitors can always visit famous restaurants like The King’s Arm, Diana’s Pantry, V’s Cafe, The Station Cafe, The Crown, the Dial House and many more.